munificent/craftinginterpreters/book/compiling-expressions.md

 ^code expression-body (1 before, 1 after)

-We simply parse the lowest precedence level, which subsumes all of the higher precedence expressions too.
+We simply parse the lowest precedence level, which subsumes all of the higher-precedence expressions too.
 Now, to compile the operand for a unary expression, we call this new function and limit it to the appropriate level:

 ^code unary-operand (1 before, 2 after)